MasterERTS/covis-camcalib/README.md

   1. Clone the repository onto your computer.
 You can either download the zip or use `git clone`
   1. Create the build directory and navigate into it `mkdir build && cd build`
   1. Run cmake to configure the project `cmake ..`
   1. Once configuration is done, you can use `make` to build the project.
-This will generate two executables: `./record` for saving the images, and `./calibration` for calibrating the camera.
+This will generate two executables: `./record` for saving the images, `./calibration` for calibrating the camera, and `./posecomputation` for pose computation.
 ---

 ### Requirements: